-First, when motion is detected, the TrueDepth Infrared camera looks for a face.
+The infrared camera looks for a face when motion is detected.
 If one is found, the proximity and ambient light sensors determine the amount of light needed for face recognition.
-A Flood Illuminator then washes the user's face with invisible infrared light.
-The front-facing camera confirms the presence of a face.
+A flood illuminator then captures 2D images of the user's face.

-The TrueDepth system automatically activates when device owners tap the screen, raise the device, or when a notification wakes the screen.
+When a device is locked, the TrueDepth system automatically activates when owners tap the screen, raise the device, or when a notification wakes the screen.
 When the user attempts to unlock the device, the TrueDepth system captures a new image.
-This data goes to the neural engine and is compared with the encrypted data stored in the file system.

 Apple recommends using a passcode for children ages 13 and under, for twins, and users with near-identical siblings.
 Face ID requires the user to establish a passcode for when facial recognition isn't possible, or after five failed attempts.

-This is a coprocessor (or hardware-based key manager) that physically resides within the application processor package, like the Apple A7 and newer.
-It is isolated and communicates directly with the parent chip using an interrupt-driven "mailbox" — they also share memory data buffers.
-Because it's isolated and self-maintaining, it retains its integrity even if iOS or iPadOS are compromised.
+The Secure Enclave is a coprocessor that physically resides within the Apple Silicon package, like the A15 or M1.
+It is isolated and communicates directly with the parent chip using an interrupt-driven "mailbox."
+The Secure Enclave and parent chip also share memory data buffers.
+Because the Secure Enclave is isolated and self-maintaining, it retains its integrity even if iOS or iPadOS is compromised.

 According to Apple, it runs a custom version of the company's L4 microkernel (firmware) that's digitally signed by Apple and verified during the hardware boot chain process.